GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (55) .md

 **Range**: 1 yard

 **Effect**: Target performs a [Empy] save or becomes odunted for a number of hours equal to the points of failure.
 Regardless of the save result, an obscure yellow sigil has marked their body in some way.
 This sigil emits dim light out for a foot and possesses an eerie wave to it.
-Upon a critcal success, you may increase or decrease the creature's inebriation by an amount up to the spell's tier.
+Upon a critcal success with your spell check or a critical failure on the target's save, you may increase or decrease the creature's inebriation by an amount up to the spell's tier.

 This cannot affect Eldritch, Ephemera, Fiends, or Undead.